qualityshepherd/brine/assets/posts/southern_coast.md

 The following hex/encounters can be used as random situations throughout the Southern Coast as the GM requires.

 1. **Shadow Walker** A robed woman sits cross legged in the sand.
-She's waiting for the sun to either come out or be at the right moment so she can shadowalk to a specific place.
-Without the sun, there is no shadow; at the right time, she will walk into a shadow, through a disorienting maze of darkeness and out of another shadow that she has seen and knows the angle of at specific moments.
+She's waiting for the sun to either come out or be at the right moment so she can shadowalk to her intended destination.
+Once the shadows are just right, she will walk into it, through a disorienting maze of darkness and out of another shadow elsewhere.
 Shadow walking is tricky; the traveler may come out feet or miles off course.
-The woman might teach PCs how it works for a price.
+The woman might teach PCs how it works... for a price.

 2. **Classic Traveler** A rather tall man walks with a limp next to an empty two-cart train pulled by two large oxen.
 He will introduce himself as **Malfas**.
 Malfas is an alien in human form and a few hundred years early to play basketball.
 The oxen are mechanical which only cutting them would reveal.
 Only their crazy strength would be telling that they are not real oxen.
 Their names are Jake and Jim.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work but really wants to study humans.